Post-Docs

 DPhil (2019 - 2023)

-Topic: Simulating Chemical Reactivity using Machine Learning Potentials and Umbrella Sampling
+Thesis Title: Simulating Chemical Reactivity using Machine Learning Potentials and Umbrella Sampling

 Current Position: Graduate-entry medicine, St Hugh’s College, University of Oxford